olaviinha/FinnStonks/README.md

 ### Settings

-`pepm.js` contains a number of settings on the beginning of the file.
+`pepm.js` contains a number of settings at the beginning of the file.
 Most should be pretty self-explanatory.

+- `var effectiveDate = 'first'|'last'`: which date is used when you have purchased shares of the same company multiple time.
+- `var alarmLimit = -1;`: Alarm styling is triggered if any of the stocks has dropped this much for 3 consecutive days.
+- `var includeLiquidations = true|false;`: Include or exclude any profits or losses through previous liquidations of stocks in the _change_ and _total_ values.
+If set to `false`, liquidation events (lines under `# SELLS` in `stocks.txt`) will only correct the numbers and values of your holdings.
-**Below** settings, you can find `var mockData = falsee;`.
+- **Below** settings, you can find `var mockData = falsee;`.
 Set it to `true` when you do any development, such as styling or modify the Javascript.
 When `mockData` is `true`, data is mocked instead of fetched from Bloomberg's APIs.
 This way no API calls are consumed during development.

-`var effectiveDate = 'first'|'last'`: which date is used when you have purchased shares of the same company multiple time.

-`var alarmLimit = -1;`: Alarm styling is triggered if any of the stocks has dropped this much for 3 consecutive days.

-`var includeLiquidations = true|false;`: Include or exclude any profits or losses through previous liquidations of stocks in the
-_change_ and _total_ values.
-If set to `false`, liquidation events (lines under `# SELLS` in `stocks.txt`) will only correct the numbers and values of your holdings.

 ### User interactions